Patterns

 JSON

-SQLite supports JSON but stores and returns it as a stringified object.
-Evolu automatically stringifies and parses JSON to improve DX.
+SQLite supports JSON, but it stores and returns it as a string.
+Evolu improves DX by automatically stringifying and parsing JSON values.

 id: TodoId,